 - They can lighten, darken, or improve natural hair color.

-You can try different ingredients to prepare an herbal tea rinse.
+You can try different natural ingredients to prepare a herbal tea infusion rinse.
 In the following section, we explain each ingredient and its benefits.

 Types And Benefits Of Tea Rinses For Hair

-- Green Tea: It contains flavonoids that can stimulate hair growth (2).
+- Green Tea: It contains flavonoidsi XNaturally occurring substances found in many fruits and vegetables that protect the cells from oxidative damage and prevent diseases. that can stimulate hair growth (2).
 Research found that green tea extract showed better results than minoxidil 2.5% in promoting hair growth (3).

-- Black Tea: It contains tannins that can brighten hair color intensity (4).
-Black tea contains caffeine that can help prevent androgenic alopecia and hair loss (5).
+- Black Tea: It contains tanninsi XA class of water-soluble compounds found in plants that help separate protein from a solution to help remove contaminants. that can brighten hair color intensity (4).
+Black tea contains caffeine that can help prevent androgenic alopeciai XPermanent, genetic hair loss condition that affects the top and crown of the head in both men and women. and hair loss (5).

 - Rosemary: It is used in herbal tea blends and is known for its antifungal properties (6).
 This may help keep the scalp clean and dandruff-free.
 It can also turn gray hair darker.
 Rosemary oil may also improve androgenic alopecia (7).

 - Chamomile: It contains antioxidants and exhibits antimicrobial properties, making it ideal for topical use.
-Applying chamomile tea can reduce inflammation and soothe scalp irritation and conditions like eczema and dermatitis (8).
+Applying chamomile tea can reduce inflammation and soothe scalp irritation and conditions like eczemai XA common chronic skin condition characterized by dry skin, irritation, inflammation, and red rashes. and dermatitisi XAn umbrella term for a variety of skin conditions involving itchy skin, dry skin, rashes, blisters, and crusts.
+(8).
 Research shows that chamomile can inhibit 5-alpha reductase and stimulate hair growth and prevent androgenic alopecia (9).

 - Hibiscus: It may help stimulate hair growth.
 A mice study found hibiscus to induce hair growth (10).
 The leaves and flowers of the hibiscus plant are said to fight dandruff (11).
 They also improve the overall health and appearance of the hair.